-The number of permitted vessels in a given year is at a maximum level of thirtyfive however not all vessels participate every year - Please see Table 1 above.
+The number of permitted vessels in a given year is at a maximum level of 35, however not all vessels participate every year - see Table 1 above.

-Dredging of mussel seed by Irish registered vessels and reseeding of the seed for the purposes of on growing within the exclusive fishery limits of IE may take place only on issue of a licence under the Mussel Seed (Conservation of Stocks) Order 1987, (S.I.
+Dredging of mussel seed by Irish registered vessels and reseeding of the seed for the purposes of ongrowing within the exclusive fishery limits of the State may take place only on issue of a licence under the Mussel Seed (Conservation of Stocks) Order 1987 (S.I.
 No. 118 of 1987) as amended by the Mussel Seed (Conservation and Rational Exploitation) Order 2003 (S.I.
 No. 241 of 2003).
-Fishing outside the baseline is permitted by NI registered fishing vessels which have a proven economic link to Northern Ireland, and which hold a seed fishing authorization issued by DAERA.
-Northern Irish vessels may not fish within the baseline."
+Under the Sea Fisheries (Amendment) Act 2019, vessels owned and operated in Northern Ireland have access to fishing in the 0 to 6 nautical mile zone of the territorial waters of the State.
+Such vessels must be authorised for access by the EU Commission.
+They must also hold a seed fishing license issued by the Department of Agriculture, Environment and Rural Affairs (DAERA) to participate in the fishery.
+Northern Ireland vessels may not fish within the baseline.